obvonage/deved-platform/content/blog/en/introducing-the-vonage-helpdesk.md

 ![](/content/blog/introducing-the-laravel-vonage-helpdesk/screenshot-2022-10-24-at-12.07.16.png)

-The important part here is to use your ngrok URL, followed by \`tickets/webhook\` which is a route defined in the Laravel application.
-You will also need to purchase a Vonage number in order to hook it up to the application that has just been created.
+The important part here is to use your Ngrok URL, followed by \`tickets/webhook\`, which is a route defined in the Laravel application.
+You will also need to purchase a Vonage number to hook it up to the newly created application.

 OK, we should all be set.
 Open a browser and navigate to `localhost` and hopefully, you should see the splash screen: